pharaox/carnalitas_x/README.md

 Starting with version 0.9.0, this mod adds two new fame traits, *Infamous Slaver* and *Famous Liberator*.

-* *Infamous Slaver* is a fame trait that adds negative diplomacy, prestige, MAA maintenance, and general opinion, and positive dread multipliers.
+* *Infamous Slaver* is a fame trait that adds negative diplomacy, piety, MAA maintenance, and general opinion, and positive dread multipliers.
 It is acquired via an [event](#trait-events) after enslaving a certain number of people, usually between 20 and 30.
-* *Famous Liberator* is a fame trait that adds positive diplomacy, prestige, MAA maintenance, and general opinion, and negative dread multipliers.
+* *Famous Liberator* is a fame trait that adds positive diplomacy, piety, MAA maintenance, and general opinion, and negative dread multipliers.
 It is acquired via an [event](#trait-events) after freeing, liberating, or ransoming a certain number of people, usually between 20 and 30.

 These traits represent consequences of "bad" and "good" behavior towards slaves.
 They are intended to further improve the balance and add some roleplaying flavor for the player.
 Although the AI also actively enslaves, frees, sells, and buys slaves, it is very unlikely to reach the numbers required for acquiring one of these traits.
 They are independent of the [slavery attitudes](#slavery-attitudes) described above, but choosing the *Slaver* or *Liberator* attitude certainly makes acquiring the corresponding trait easier.

+Starting with version 0.26.0, these 2 traits are now levelled.
+Their effects now scale with XP, with their old effects corresponding to the middle of the XP range.
+Enslaving a character adds 1 XP to the *Infamous Slaver* trait or -1 XP to the *Famous Liberator* trait, while freeing, liberating, or ransoming a character has the opposite effect.
+These traits can now also be lost if their XP drops below 0.

 #### Leveled Slaver Traits